 Spackle will also experience shrinkage more so than painter’s putty, thus requiring additional application(s) before a larger hole or crack has been filled and sanded to a smooth surface.

-While each has their strength, we conclude the obvious.
+While each has its strengths, we conclude the obvious.
 Painter’s putty, the friend of painters, is best used to fill holes in wood that will then be primed and painted; spackle is best used to fill cracks, holes, dents, and dings in drywall.

 That is not to say that, in some instances, their use is interchangeable.
 We just believe it best to play to their respective strengths.
 The cost difference between them is minimal, so it just comes down to their highest, best use.